Sign In Register

 Safety Score

-Ferry has an average annual temperature of 29°F (-2°C).
+Ferry has a cool climate with an average annual temperature of 29°F (-2°C).
 Winters average -0°F in January while summers reach 58°F in July.
-Annual precipitation is 15.4 inches.
-Air quality is rated Good with a median AQI of 21.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 15.4 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 21 / among the cleanest air in the country.
+The city sits at an elevation of 2,376 feet.

 Temperature